MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-210-Form-Content-Requirements-Financial-Statements-Securities-Act-1933-Securities-Exchange-Act-1934-Investment-Company-Act-1940-Investment-Advisers-Act-1940-Energy-Policy-Conservation-Act-1975/subjectgroup-ECFR17a750bbf4f5043-Rules-General-Application/section-210.4-08.md

 (2) Summarized financial information shall be presented insofar as is practicable as of the same dates and for the same periods as the audited consolidated financial statements provided and shall include the disclosures prescribed by § 210.1-02(bb).
 Summarized information of subsidiaries not consolidated shall not be combined for disclosure purposes with the summarized information of 50 percent or less owned persons.

-(h) *Income tax expense.* (1) Disclosure shall be made in the statement of comprehensive income or a note thereto, of the components of income (loss) before income tax expense (benefit) as either domestic or foreign.
+(h) *Income tax expense.*(1) Disclosure shall be made in the statement of comprehensive income, or a note thereto, of the components of income (loss) before income tax expense (benefit) as either domestic or foreign.
-(i) the components of income (loss) before income tax expense (benefit) as either domestic or foreign; (ii) the components of income tax expense, including (A) taxes currently payable and (B) the net tax effects, as applicable, of timing differences (indicate separately the amount of the estimated tax effect of each of the various types of timing differences, such as depreciation, warranty costs, etc., where the amount of each such tax effect exceeds five percent of the amount computed by multiplying the income before tax by the applicable statutory Federal income tax rate; other differences may be combined.)

 Note 1 to paragraph (h)(1):

 Amounts applicable to United States Federal income taxes, to foreign income taxes and the other income taxes shall be stated separately for each major component.
 Amounts applicable to foreign income (loss) and amounts applicable to foreign or other income taxes which are less than five percent of the total of income before taxes or the component of tax expense, respectively, need not be separately disclosed.
-For purposes of this rule, foreign income (loss) is defined as income (loss) generated from a registrant's foreign operations, *i.e.*, operations that are *located outside* of the registrant's home country.
+For purposes of this note, foreign income (loss) is defined as income (loss) generated from a registrant's foreign operations, *i.e.,* operations that are located outside of the registrant's home country.

 (2) In the reconciliation between the amount of reported total income tax expense (benefit) and the amount computed by multiplying the income (loss) before tax by the applicable statutory Federal income tax rate, if no individual reconciling item amounts to more than five percent of the amount computed by multiplying the income before tax by the applicable statutory Federal income tax rate, and the total difference to be reconciled is less than five percent of such computed amount, no reconciliation need be provided unless it would be significant in appraising the trend of earnings.
 Reconciling items that are individually less than five percent of the computed amount may be aggregated in the reconciliation.
 Where the reporting person is a foreign entity, the income tax rate in that person's country of domicile should normally be used in making the above computation, but different rates should not be used for subsidiaries or other segments of a reporting entity.
 When the rate used by a reporting person is other than the United States Federal corporate income tax rate, the rate used and the basis for using such rate shall be disclosed.

+(3) [Reserved]

 (4) Price at which warrant or right is exercisable.